jneurock/viking-base/README.md

 * Watch dependencies
 * Clean task options

-When gulpfiles.js requires the node module, the module exportss a simple hash that can be manipulated any way you'd like.
+When gulpfiles.js requires the node module, the module exports a simple hash that can be manipulated any way you'd like.
 See `bower_components/viking-base/node_modules/viking-base/index.js` as a reference.
 This approach allows for Bower updates of Viking Base to bring in bug fixes and new features without writing over your build customizations.

 To customize the build, edit `gulpfile.js`.
 In the following example, we'll add a simple image task.
 You will see how a new task can be added that also becomes a dependency of a built-in task.